phosae/phosae/README.md

 ### Hi there 👋

-I currently make ☁ Cloud Native for a live.
+I currently write code for a live, and I also enjoy running (marathon PB 2:58:47).

 - ✍🏻 write tech blog at [zeng.dev](https://zeng.dev)
 - 🐬 build more understandable Kubernetes extensions guide at [x-kubernetes](https://github.com/phosae/x-kubernetes)